Timeline

 Introduction

 The history of the Royal Navy spans centuries of development, conflict, and innovation.
-From its early beginnings to its modern role as a global maritime force, the Royal Navy has continually adapted to changing technologies, threats, and strategic demands.
+From its early foundations to its modern role as a global maritime force, the Royal Navy has continually adapted to changing technologies, threats, and strategic demands.

 Early Foundations